ansys/pymapdl/doc/source/user_guide/krylov.rst

 Call the
 :func:`gensubspace <ansys.mapdl.core.krylov.KrylovSolver.gensubspace>`
-method which creates the Krylov subspace:
+method, to create the Krylov subspace:
-Build a subspace of Size / Dimension 10 and at a frequency of 500 Hz.
+Build a subspace of size / dimension 10 and at a frequency of 500 Hz.

 .. code:: py

-    >>> Qz = mk.gensubspace(10, 500, True, True)
+    >>> Qz = mk.gensubspace(10, 500, True)

 Return the Krylov subspace
 --------------------------

-Call the :func:`solve <ansys.mapdl.core.krylov.KrylovSolver.solve>` method,
+Call the :func:`solve <ansys.mapdl.core.krylov.KrylovSolver.solve>` method to
-which reduces the system of equations, and then solve at each frequency.
+reduce the system of equations, and then solve at each frequency.
 The following code solves from 0 Hz to 1000 Hz with 100 intervals in between, with stepped loading.

 .. code:: py

-    >>> Yz = mk.solve(0, 1000, 100, 1, True)
+    >>> Yz = mk.solve(0, 1000, 100, ramped_load= True)

 Return the reduced solution over the frequency range
 ----------------------------------------------------

-Call the :func:`expand <ansys.mapdl.core.krylov.KrylovSolver.expand>` method,
+Call the :func:`expand <ansys.mapdl.core.krylov.KrylovSolver.expand>` method
-which expands the reduced solution back to FE space.
+to expand the reduced solution back to FE space.
 Output the expanded solution and calculate the residual.

 .. code:: py

-    >>> result = mk.expand(True, 3)
+    >>> result = mk.expand(residual_computation= True, "L-inf", compute_solution_vectors= True, True)

 It returns a :class:`numpy array<numpy.ndarray>` (if the kwarg ``out_key``
-is set to ``True``) solution vectors mapped to User order.
+is set to ``True``) solution vectors mapped to user order.

 .. note:: The ``ndarray`` returned by the method ``expand`` contains the node number along with the dof solution for each of the calculated